Ed Gamble: Career

 In 2020, Gamble narrated adverts for second hand car website Cazoo.

 In 2020, Gamble was a guest judge on Great British Menu and, in February 2022, he became one of the judges for Series 17, 18 and 19.

 In May 2022, Gamble was announced as one of six rotating co-hosts joining Alexander Armstrong on Pointless to replace Richard Osman, alongside Sally Lindsay, Konnie Huq, Lauren Laverne, Alex Brooker and Stephen Mangan.

 Gamble appeared with Acaster on the fifth series of Celebrity Hunted (2023), which tasked participants with evading "Hunters" around the UK for a fortnight.
 During their appearance they ate in a Michelin starred restaurant, called into Gamble's Radio X programme, and released a video mocking the Hunters.
 Acaster also gave Gamble a tattoo.
 Gamble escaped after Acaster goaded the Hunters to the Taskmaster house and squirted them with a water gun.
 Gamble met with his wife and hid in a brewery and a climbing centre, but was caught soon after.

 In 2022, Gamble toured the UK with his stand-up show Electric.
 In 2024, a poster advertising Gamble's Hot Diggity Dog tour fell foul of Transport for London's ban on junk food advertising; to comply with the rules, an image of a hot dog was replaced with a cucumber.

 In October 2023, Gamble published his debut book, titled Glutton: The Multi-Course Life Of A Very Greedy Boy, an autobiography focused through his lifelong obsession with food.

 In January 2024, he hosted The Traitors: Uncloaked, which was a visual podcast that accompanied the second series of The Traitors.
-It returned with Gamble as host for the third series in January 2025.
-Gamble also hosts The Celebrity Traitors: Uncloaked.
+It returned with Gamble as host for the third series in January 2025 and the fourth series in January 2026.
+Gamble also hosted The Celebrity Traitors: Uncloaked for the celebrity version of the show.
 His most recent tour, Hot Diggity Dog, included an Autumn tour extension with 85 UK dates and an Australia and New Zealand leg of the tour starting on 15 April 2024.

 Personal life

 Gamble has type 1 diabetes, which he has addressed as part of his performances.

-Gamble married TV producer and Supermilk member Charlie Jamison on 9 September 2021, after postponing three times due to the COVID-19 pandemic.
+Gamble married TV producer and Supermilk member Charlotte Verity "Charlie" Jamison on 9 September 2021, after postponing three times due to the COVID-19 pandemic.
 The couple have been together since 2011 and live in London.